lahbabiceo/bright/README.md

 # Installation Instruction

-  You can install clientarea, adminarea, and website separately (recommended) as well as together(easy).
+  You can install Client Area, Admin Area, Website and API separately as well as together(easy).
 Follow these steps carefully

   ## Option 1 : One Click Installer